Research - clinical trials for bowel cancer

 Back to top

-If you decide not to take part in a trial, your decision will be respected and you do not have to give a reason.
-There will be no change in the way you are treated by the hospital staff and you’ll be offered the standard treatment for your situation.
+If you decide not to take part in a trial, your decision will be respected and you don’t have to give a reason.
+However, it can help to let the staff know your concerns so that they can give you the best advice.
+There will be no change in the way that you’re treated by the hospital staff, and you’ll be offered the standard treatment for your situation.

 Blood and tumour samples